Banking & ATM Fees in South Africa (2026)

 Can I open a local bank account in South Africa as a nomad?

-Yes — once you have South Africa's Remote Worker Visa residence permit, opening a local account is generally straightforward.
-Without local residency, most major South Africa banks won't open an account for tourists.
-Wise and Revolut accounts fully cover daily nomad life without a local bank account in most Africa countries.
+Once you hold South Africa's Remote Work Visa residence permit, opening a local account is generally straightforward.
+Without residency, most South Africa banks won't open one for tourists — a Wise or Revolut account covers daily life in the meantime.

 Is South Africa a cash or card country?

-South Africa runs on a mix of cash and cards.
-Cards work reliably in larger establishments and chains; cash is needed for markets, smaller restaurants, transport, and rural areas.
-Plan to withdraw enough South African Rand at the start of each week to avoid repeat ATM trips.
+South Africa runs on both cash and cards.
+Cards work in larger venues; keep South African Rand on hand for markets, small restaurants, transport, and rural areas, and withdraw enough at the start of each week to avoid repeat ATM trips.

-Does triggering tax residency in South Africa affect my banking setup?
+Does triggering tax residency in South Africa affect my banking?

-Tax residency in South Africa is triggered at 183 days in the relevant period.
+Tax residency in South Africa triggers at 183 days.
 South Africa uses an 'ordinary residence' test rather than a strict day count — essentially, if South Africa is where you intend to return, you may be considered resident regardless of days.
 The 183-day / 60-day rule applies for employment income.
 Nomads earning abroad who are clearly non-resident are generally not taxed on foreign income.
 Consult a South African tax advisor for extended stays.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad